Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 If you can't see a particular Touchpoint you are looking for, click on "View all", to find it, under the particular Stage, and Step associated with it.

-These are the different types of touchpoints are; PRC, PCC, APC, FRT, and SYN.
+These are the different types of touchpoints, and their business purpose;

 * PRC are used to count people
 * PCC are used to count processes